 We had been to four jewelry stores.
-Four polished showrooms with bright halogen lights and rows of identical solitaires rotating slowly under glass.
+Every showroom had bright lights and rows of nearly identical solitaires under glass.
 Every ring was beautiful.
 Every ring was interchangeable.
-My partner leaned over and whispered the thing neither of us had been willing to say: “They all look the same.”
+My partner leaned over and said the thing neither of us had been willing to say, “They all look the same.”

-She wasn’t wrong.
-Modern brilliant-cut diamonds are engineered for maximum light return, and they do that job magnificently.
-But standing in the fourth showroom, we realized we weren’t looking for maximum light return.
+She was not wrong.
+Modern brilliant-cut diamonds are made for maximum light return, and they do that job well.
+But in that fourth showroom, we realized we were not looking for maximum light return.
 We were looking for character.
-We were looking for something that felt like it belonged to us specifically, not to everyone who walked through the door.

-That’s when a friend mentioned estate rings.
+That is when a friend mentioned estate rings.
 “Go look at the antique dealers,” she said.
 “The stones are different.
 The settings are different.
-And the prices will surprise you.”
+And the prices might surprise you.”

 She was right about all three.